WormBase/single-cell/README.md

 ### Heatmaps & dot plots
 Visualize mean gene expression across select genes & cell types

+Dotplots are similar to heatmaps except instead of colored squares they show the data in the form of circles of different sizes.
+An example of a dotplot as created by Seurat can be seen [here](https://user-images.githubusercontent.com/26942963/57797680-cbd54300-76ff-11e9-8184-4b8edf4ab169.png).

+**Status:** Initial heatmap, with ability to select genes and cell types to visualize already implemented.
+Dotplots are currently not implemented yet.

 ### Ridgeline Gene abundance histograms
 Visualize gene abundances stratified by cell type and experiment

 **Status:** Still in idea stage.
 Our goal is to link to this plot from a gene page, and it will show the gene abundance on each cell type and on each dataset for which we have data on that gene.
+They will look like the [D3.js library ridge plots](https://www.d3-graph-gallery.com/graph/ridgeline_template.html).
+Examples of ridgeplots for single cell data can be seen in this [Seurat vignette](https://satijalab.org/seurat/articles/hashing_vignette.html)

 ### Swarm plots
 Visualize expression of a gene across all cell types relative to one cell type.
 These plots are useful for identifying candidate marker genes!